OpenArkStudio/ARK/README.md

 #### The relationship with NF

 This branch comes from [NF](https://github.com/ketoo/NoahGameFrame), we used to be the **CORE DEVELOPER** of NF, we create this project because some different ideas, and the **ArkGameFrame** contains many new contents and modifications.
+Now this repository have many different features with NF.